rayference/joseki/docs/how-to-guides.md

 ### Rescaling

-You can modify the amount of a given set of molecules in your thermophysical properties data set by applying a [rescale](reference.md#src.joseki.accessor.JosekiAccessor.rescale) transformation.
+You can modify the amount of a given set of molecules in your thermophysical properties dataset by applying a [rescale](reference.md#src.joseki.accessor.JosekiAccessor.rescale) transformation.